-As one of the UK's leading full-service City law firms, Travers Smith recognises that it has a responsibility to protect the environment; a responsibility we take seriously.
+As one of the UK's leading full-service City law firms, Travers Smith recognises that it has a responsibility to protect the environment; a responsibility we are proud of and take seriously.

 Back in 2003, after conducting a detailed assessment of the firm's environmental impact, we became one of the first law firms in the UK to introduce an environmental management system (EMS).

-With representatives from facilities management, the partnership, associates, trainees and wider business teams, our Environment Committee is responsible for implementing the EMS.
+With representatives from facilities management, the partnership, associates, trainees and wider business teams, our Environment Committee and our Environmental Board are jointly responsible for implementing the EMS.

 This is achieved through a range of measures designed to minimise Travers Smith's environmental impact, including reducing our carbon footprint and meeting the environmental policy objectives outlined below.

 At Travers Smith we have adopted a holistic approach to promoting waste recycling and energy reduction; our two main areas of environmental impact.

 - utilise recycling options for waste paper, IT equipment, catering and maintenance waste

 - source recycled and sustainable products where possible and discuss environmental considerations with our suppliers more generally

 - promote awareness of environmental best practice among our employees and clients through communications and events